top of page

 These structures can be protective, offering clarity and belonging.
 But they can also become rigid, especially when migration disrupts traditional roles or when younger generations internalise Western boundary language that clashes with family expectations.

 I leave this core emotional need to last because it is often the most visible and the most misunderstood.
-In many Asian households, limits were not just spoken; they were enforced.
-Corporal punishment was common, normalised, and rarely framed as abuse.
+In many Asian households, limits were not just spoken; they were enforced, often physically.
+Corporal punishment was common and normalised.
 It was seen as discipline, guidance, or a necessary correction to keep a child on the “right path.”

 Growing up, I experienced this firsthand.
 Physical punishment was woven into the fabric of how boundaries were taught.
 It wasn’t presented as cruelty; it was framed as care, responsibility, and parental duty.
 Adults (both family and teachers alike) genuinely believed they were shaping character, instilling respect, and preventing future hardship.
 As a child, though, the experience was confusing.
 The line between love and fear, guidance and control, felt blurred.
 Limits didn’t feel negotiated.
 They felt imposed, absolute, and unquestionable.